sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 [ACCORDION-BEGIN [Step 12: ](Share your app)]
-Once your prototype is complete, BUILD lets your share your app in a couple different ways.
+Once your prototype is complete, SAP Build lets your share your app in a couple different ways.
 To share your app, in the **UI Editor**, click on the **Share button**.

 ![share button in UI editor](30.png)